Who is First National Collection Bureau?

 - It is a violation of federal law for First National Collection Bureau to report inaccurate or incomplete information about you.

-- First National Collection Bureau, Inc. may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- First National Collection Bureau, Inc. cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-- First National Collection Bureau, Inc. must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- First National Collection Bureau, Inc. must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-- First National Collection Bureau, Inc. cannot threaten to have you arrested or imprisoned over unpaid debts.
+- First National Collection Bureau, Inc. cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove FNCB Collections From Your Credit Report Today!

-If you’re looking for a reputable company to help you with collection accounts and repair your credit, consider working with Lexington Law Firm.
+If you’re looking for a reputable company to help you with collection accounts and repair your credit, consider working with Credit Saint.